Her Campus Logo Her Campus Logo

 Allison is a current sophomore at Connecticut College pursuing a degree in Educational Studies and Anthropology.
 She is from a small town in Southern New Hampshire where she loves running, hiking, harassing her cat to take selfies (see profile pic), getting lost in the woods, and generally romping around outside.
 Outside of class, Allison loves reading, making friendship bracelets, listening to music, lying in the sun, and cooking!

-Caroline Snyder is a sophomore at Connecticut College who is double majoring in English and Environmental Studies!
-She is also on the rowing team, runs events for Conn's Her Campus chapter, is on the education task force in the Office of Sexual Violence Prevention, and works in the college's archives, among other things.
+Caroline Snyder is a rising junior at Connecticut College who is double majoring in English and Environmental Studies!
+She is the president of Conn's Her Campus chapter, co-captain of the college's Equestrian Team, aids in education work in the Office of Sexual Violence Prevention, and works in the college's archives, among other things.
 She loves writing, reading, her cat, dinosaurs, working out, and sustainability.